 In addition to numerous trees, flowers, and a lovely lake, Dvořák Park is also home to the remains of a Viennese style Colonnade and the Snake Spring (named for the serpentine fountain from which it flows), the Park Spring, and the Freedom Spring.

 Visit the Moser Museum and Glassworks Factory

-The world-renowned Moser glass, named for its founder Ludwig Moser, is a shining example of the Bohemia crystal the region is known for.
-On our half hour self-guided audio tour through the museum we learned about the 150 year history of Moser glass and got a first hand look at a myriad of the companies delicate wares on display.
+The world-renowned Moser glass, named after its founder Ludwig Moser, is a shining example of the Bohemia crystal the region is known for.
+On our half hour self-guided audio tour through the museum we learned about the 150 year history of Moser glass and got a first-hand look at a myriad of the company’s delicate wares on display.

 After the tour we were guided through the Moser factory for a fascinating glimpse into how the glass is blown, shaped, cooled, and cut.